Knockout-Contrib/KoGrid/README.md

 __KoGrid__ came out of our need for a decent datagrid that was built for MVVM/Knockout-style development.
 It draws considerable inspiration and architecture from SlickGrid, but is still KO throughout.

 ##Disclaimer##
-KoGrid is ALPHA currently... _BUT_ I might know a few organizations going live in production here soon...
+This is a fork off the main project created by Eric M. Barnard KoGrid is ALPHA currently... _BUT_ I might know a few organizations going live in production here soon...
 ***
 _The sizzle_: